Magnatic70/magnatic-esp/README.md

 Connect your laptop, phone or tablet to the initial softAP SSID.

-Use WinSCP to upload checkFirmware.js and saveSetting.js to the root of the ESP.
+Use WinSCP to upload index.hti, checkFirmware.js and saveSetting.js to the root of the ESP.
 Session settings for WinSCP:
 * File protocol: FTP
 * Encryption: No encryption
 * Host name: 192.168.4.1